researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 ## Implementing a Bot

-To create a new bot, currently the easiest way is to copy the app class and corresponding spring config files of an existing bot, e.g. the `EchoBot`, and modifying that.
+To create a new bot, currently the easiest way is to copy the app class and corresponding spring config files of an existing bot, e.g. the `EchoBot`, and modify that.

 ### Starting from scratch